avelex/passwordme/README.md

 # PasswordME

-PasswordME is a tiny cross-platform password manager
+PasswordME is a tiny cross-platform password manager, which can generate passwords for different services using your favorite password

 **The key features:**
 - hack-resistant